-We define "buyers" as individuals who have placed an order to purchase parts or assemblies on our marketplace.
+We define "buyers" as individuals who have placed an order to purchase on-demand parts or assemblies on our marketplace.
 Our buyers include engineers, product designers, procurement and supply chain personnel, inventors and business owners from businesses of a variety of sizes, ranging from self-funded start-ups to Fortune 100 companies.
 We define "accounts" as an individual entity, such as a sole proprietor with a single buyer or corporate entities with multiple buyers, having purchased at least one part on our marketplace.
-We define "sellers" as individuals or businesses who have been approved by us to either manufacture a product on our platform for a buyer or have utilized our seller services, including our digital marketing services, data services, financial services or supplies.
+We define "suppliers" as individuals or businesses who have been approved by us to either manufacture a product on our platform for a buyer or have utilized our supplier services, including our financial services or the purchase of supplies.

-Our revenue is primarily generated by the sale of part(s) and assemblies to our customers.
-The sellers on our platform offer a diversified mix of manufacturing processes.
-These manufacturing processes include CNC manufacturing, sheet metal manufacturing, 3D printing (including fused deposition modeling, direct metal laser sintering, PolyJet, stereolithography, selective laser sintering, binder jetting, carbon digital light synthesis and multi jet fusion), die casting, injection molding, urethane casting, as well as finishing services, rapid prototyping and high-volume production.
-We enable buyers to source these processes to meet complex and specific design and order needs across several industries, including Defense, Aerospace, Healthcare, Automotive, Consumer Goods, Industrial, Robotics, Government, and Education.
+The majority of our revenue is derived from the sale of part(s) and assemblies to our customers on our marketplace, which we refer to as marketplace revenue.
+The suppliers on our platform offer a diversified mix of manufacturing processes.
+These manufacturing processes include computer numerical control ("CNC") manufacturing, sheet metal forming, sheet cutting, 3D printing (including fused deposition modeling, direct metal laser sintering, PolyJet, stereolithography, selective laser sintering, binder jetting, carbon digital light synthesis and multi jet fusion), die casting, stamping, injection molding, urethane casting, tube cutting, tube bending, as well as finishing services, rapid prototyping and high-volume production.
+We enable buyers to source these processes to meet complex and specific design and order needs across several industries, including Defense, Aerospace, Healthcare, Consumer Goods, Robotics, Government and Education, Automotive, Consumer Goods, and Industrial.